Dear readers of ADxS.org, please forgive the disruption.

 • Dorsal raphe nuclei

-more about the dorsal raphe nuclei see below
+more on the dorsal raphe nuclei see below

 • Produces serotonin